Diagnosis

 Coping and support

-Also consider trying these resources:
+Also think about trying these resources:

 • Telephone counseling.
 Quit lines offer convenient access to trained counselors.
 In the U.S., call 800-QUIT-NOW (800-784-8669) to connect directly to your state's quit line.